 - 18.1 A Licensed Family Entertainment Centre is defined in Annex C of this policy.
 Entry to these premises is not generally age restricted, although entry to certain areas may be restricted dependent on the category of machines available for use. - 18.2 The Licensing Authority will have specific regard to the need to protect children and vulnerable persons from harm or being exploited by gambling.
-It will encourage the applicant to satisfy the Authority that they have taken reasonable and proportionate measures to ensure that under 18 year olds do not gain access to any area of the premises that may contain adult only gaming machines and that vulnerable persons should not be exploited on the premises. - 18.3 The Licensing Authority will take account of any conditions applied to an Operating Licence in respect of such premises, but would also encourage applicants to voluntarily offer their own measures to promote the licensing objectives.
-Such measures may include: - · Proof of age schemes - CCTV - Supervision of entrances and machine areas - Physical separation of areas - Provision of information leaflets/helpline numbers for organisations such as GamCare - Self-barring schemes - Measures/training for staff on how to deal with suspected under 18 users or truant school children on the premises - Measures/training for staff by way of written procedures covering how staff would deal with unsupervised and obviously very young children being on the premises, or unsupervised children causing problems on or around the vicinity of the premises. - · Specific opening hours
+It will encourage the applicant to satisfy the Authority that they have taken reasonable and proportionate measures to ensure that under 18 year olds do not gain access to any area of the premises that may contain adult only gaming machines and that vulnerable persons should not be exploited on the premises. - 18.3 The Licensing Authority will take account of any conditions applied to an Operating Licence in respect of such premises but would also encourage applicants to voluntarily offer their own measures to promote the licensing objectives.
+Such measures may include: - Proof of age schemes

+- CCTV

+- Supervision of entrances and machine areas

+- Location of entry

+- Notices and signage

+- Physical separation of areas

+- Provision of information leaflets/helpline numbers for organisations such as GamCare

+- Self-barring schemes

+- Measures/training for staff on how to deal with suspected under 18 users or truant school children on the premises

+- Specific opening hours.